sebastianchc/holbertonschool-zero_day/0x03-git/README.md

 ### [5.
 Never push too much](./.gitignore)
-* File that specifies intentionally untracked files that Git should ignore.
+* File that specifies  untracked files that Git should ignore.

 ---